 Subverted in Coraline.
 The Other Mother is, in fact an evil faerie and the Other Father is a servant of said faerie.
 The other world is a horrible place to live.
 In the end Coraline is very happy to have her own parents back.

-Inverted in Sharon Creech's The Wanderer: Sophie constantly thinks of her adopted family as her bioloical one, util she is finally forced to admit that she is adopted and that the sea (which she likes) killed her biological parents.
+Inverted in Sharon Creech's The Wanderer: Sophie constantly thinks of her adopted family as her biological one, until she is finally forced to admit that she is adopted and that the sea (which she likes a lot) killed her biological parents.

 Live Action TV

 Tossed, seemingly at random, into Quinn's backstory for the Sci-Fi Channel seasons of Sliders.